-- 7.4.1 Key aspects of the risk-weighting framework for securitization exposures include: - the criteria that should be met in order for Als to apply the framework for determining the regulatory capital to be held in respect of exposures arising from traditional and synthetic securitization transactions as defined in the BCR. securitization transactions Since may be structured in many different ways, the capital treatment of a securitization exposure in a securitization transaction must be determined on the basis of the economic substance of the transaction rather than its legal form.
-Als should consult the HKMA whenever there is uncertainty about whether a given transaction should be considered a securitization transaction within the meaning of the BCR; - the definition of "securitization exposures", which include: exposures arising from the purchase of securitization issues for investment purposes; the repurchase of securitization issues by originators; the provision of credit protection or credit enhancement to parties to securitization transactions; the retention of one or more securitization positions; the provision of liquidity facilities or servicer cash advance facilities in respect of securitization transactions; and the obligation to acquire any investors' interest in securitization provisions;
+- 7.4.1 Key aspects of the risk-weighting framework for securitization exposures include: - the criteria that should be met in order for Als to apply the framework for determining the regulatory capital to be held in respect of exposures arising from traditional and synthetic securitization transactions as defined in the BCR.
+Since securitization transactions mav be structured in many different ways, the capital treatment of a securitization exposure in a securitization transaction must be determined on the basis of the economic substance of the transaction rather than its legal form.
+Als should consult the HKMA whenever there is uncertainty about whether a given transaction should be considered a securitization transaction within the meaning of the BCR; - the definition of "securitization exposures", which include: exposures arising from the purchase of securitization issues for investment purposes; the repurchase of securitization issues by originators; the provision of credit protection or credit enhancement to parties to securitization transactions; the retention of one or more securitization positions; the provision of liquidity facilities or servicer cash advance facilities in respect of securitization transactions; and the obligation to acquire any investors' interest in securitization provisions; - the definition of "re-securitization exposure", which means an exposure to a securitization transaction in which any of the underlying exposures is itself a securitization exposure.
+Re-securitization exposures are subject to higher capital requirements than other securitization exposures in recognition of the greater risk associated with them;